How to Get Mentioned by ChatGPT: A Step-by-Step Guide

 Conclusion

-Getting your brand mentioned by ChatGPT, Gemini, Perplexity, and other AI engines is not a matter of luck.
+Getting your brand mentioned by ChatGPT is not a matter of luck.
 It is the result of deliberate, sustained effort across content quality, community presence, technical optimization, and authority building.
-The seven strategies outlined in this guide give you a concrete playbook to follow.
+The seven steps above give you a concrete playbook, and the same tactics carry over to Gemini, Perplexity, and Claude.
+As AI search grows, the gap between brands that are consistently mentioned and those that are invisible will only widen.